metaplex-foundation/docs/docs/01-programs/00-token-metadata/overview.md

 ![A simple diagram showing a user icon followed by three blue rectangles in a straight line.
 From left to right, the rectangles are labelled: “Wallet Account”, “Token Account” and “Mint Account”.
 The user icon points to the “Wallet Account”, the “Wallet Account” points to the “Token Account” and the “Mint Account” points to the “Token Account”.
 Above the “Wallet Account” reads “Someone’s wallet”.
 Above the “Token Account” reads “Stores the number of tokens owned by the wallet”.
 Above the “Mint Account” reads “Stores information about the token itself.
 E.g. its current supply and its authorities.”.](./assets/Token-Metadata-Overview-1.png)

-Whilst Mint Accounts contain a few data attributes such as its current supply, it doesn’t offer the ability to inject standardized data that can be understood by apps and marketplaces.
+Whilst Mint Accounts contain a few data attributes such as its current supply, it doesn't offer the ability to inject standardized data that can be understood by apps and marketplaces.

 This is why the Token Metadata program offers a **Metadata Account** that attaches itself to a Mint Account via a PDA.